Context card

 1917

 During the First World War, Japanese Canadians join the military to fight for Canada.
-These soldiers and all Canadian military serving overseas can vote in the 1917 federal election.
+These soldiers and all Canadians serving in the military overseas can vote in the 1917 federal election.

 1920

-Japanese Canadians living in other provinces have the right to vote, but there are very few of them outside BC.
+The few Japanese Canadians living in other provinces have the right to vote in federal elections.

 1936